msai2005/forage-midas/README.md

 The project is part of the JPMC Advanced Software Engineering program and focuses on applying real-world software engineering concepts, problem-solving, and best coding practices.

 ## Technologies
-- Programming Language: Python / JavaScript
+- Programming Language:java / JavaScript
 - Tools: Git, GitHub

 ## Learning Outcomes